 Consequences of Preconceived Intent

-Before entering the the United States, a foreign national will generally be inspected at the port of entry by a Customs and Border Protection (CBP) officer.
+Before entering the the United States through a port of entry, a Customs and Border Protection (CBP) officer will typically inspect a foreign national upon arrival.
 One of the first questions will likely be, “what is the purpose of your trip to the United States?”
 CBP officers are trained to detect visa abuse.
 There will be increased scrutiny if they know that the foreign visitor has a spouse in the United States.
 If the CBP officer believes the visitor is lying, the visitor could be placed into expedited removal (deportation) proceedings and then barred from the U.S. for three years.

 Even if the foreign national successfully enters the United States, there are additional dangers when filing Form I-485.
 USCIS officials can review the entry to determine that it was consistent with the terms of the nonimmigrant visa.
 During the application process or adjustment of status interview, the foreign national may unknowingly disclose information that puts them in jeopardy.
 If the USCIS officer comes to the conclusion that there was fraud or misrepresentation, they will deny the I-485 application.
 But that’s not the worst of it.